openMF/mifos-gazelle/README.md

 # USING THE DEPLOYED APPS

 ## Accessing Mojaloop
-The Mojafos scripts add the required host names to the 127.0.0.1 entry in the /etc/hosts of the "install system" i.e. the system where mojafos is run.
+The Mifos-gazelle scripts add the required host names to the 127.0.0.1 entry in the /etc/hosts of the "install system" i.e. the system where mifos-gazelle is run.
 To access Mojaloop from beyond this system it is necessary to:-

 ensure that http / port 80 is accessible on the install system.
-For instance if mojafos has installed Mojaloop onto a VM in the cloud then it will be necessary to ensure that the cloud network security rules allow inbound traffic on port 80 to that VM.
+For instance if mifos-gazelle has installed Mojaloop onto a VM in the cloud then it will be necessary to ensure that the cloud network security rules allow inbound traffic on port 80 to that VM.

 ## MacOs and Linux
 add the hosts listed below to an entry for the external/public ip address of that install system in the /etc/hosts file of the laptop you are using.